 A dog that knows how to use their paws to their advantage is often showing signs of dog intelligence.
 They may use their paws to fetch things from beneath furniture, flush the toilet, open the door, swipe things off the table, and more.

 Just because your dog may wait for you to retrieve their toy or help them out doesn’t mean they aren’t smart.
 Dogs that use their paws just tend to be better at doing things for themselves and thinking outside the box in order to get what they want.

 4. Your Dog Shows Signs of Adaptive Intelligence

 If your dog seems to give thought to things that will have negative outcomes and then avoid them, they may be showing signs of adaptive intelligence.
-If they have been sprayed by a skunk before or had an encounter with a porcupine they didn’t like and they avoid engaging with those animals in the future, this could be a sign of adaptive intelligence.
+If they have been sprayed by a skunk before and you’ve had to de-skunk your dog or they had an encounter with a porcupine they didn’t like and they avoid engaging with those animals in the future, this could be a sign of adaptive intelligence.
 It’s even more impressive if they’ve learned what to avoid by watching others or picking up on cues from you.